Learn something new every day More Info... by email

 One form of adaptive communication which people may be familiar with is sign language, which is used by people who are deaf, hard of hearing, or unable to speak.
 Sign language is also used by people with speech impairments, such as stroke victims who have trouble speaking, and may also be part of the system of communication used by people with cognitive impairments.
 Someone with developmental disabilities, for example, could integrate sign into her or his method of communication.

 Other forms of adaptive communication include computer programs which people can interact with to communicate.
-Chatting, for example, is a form of adaptive communication, as are computer programs which can be used to generate electronic voices, or programs which are visual in nature, allowing users to select images which represent concepts to communicate.
-Likewise, communication books, letter boards, and so forth can be used for adaptive communication.
+Chatting, for example, is a form of this type of communication, as are computer programs which can be used to generate electronic voices, or programs which are visual in nature, allowing users to select images which represent concepts to communicate.
+Likewise, communication books, letter boards, and so forth can be used in this way.

 For people who are preliterate or not literate, adaptive communication can be quite valuable.
 This form of communication is also helpful for people with cognitive differences who may find spoken communication hard to understand, frustrating, or limiting.
 People may also devise their own communication systems, working with family members, friends, and aides to develop a system which is comfortable for them.
 Systems can include physical gestures, sign language, drawing, pointing to images, and many other techniques.